breenmachine/httpscreenshot/README.md

 ##Installation on Ubuntu:

+###Via Script

+./install-dependencies.sh

+###Manually

 apt-get install python-requests python-m2crypto phantomjs

 If you run into: 'module' object has no attribute 'PhantomJS' then pip install selenium (or pip install --upgrade selenium)

+If installing on Kali linux, PhantomJS might not be in the repositories, you can download from https://bitbucket.org/ariya/phantomjs/downloads/phantomjs-1.9.8-linux-x86_64.tar.bz2 and symlink to /usr/bin like so:

+sudo ln -s /path/to/phantomjs /usr/bin/phantomjs

 ##Readme and Use cases: